 - free tutoring on a drop in basis

-- availability of instructional videos and computer programs
+- instructional videos and computer programs

 High School Students